miladhzzzz/prod-automation/README.md

               - "traefik.http.routers.example-service.middlewares=example-service@docker"
             volumes:
               - "/var/run/docker.sock:/var/run/docker.sock"
+            # use environment to read secrets from your vault
+            environment:
+            - DATABASE_URL: $DARABASE_URL
             networks:
             - prod-automation_prod-auto-inet

     networks:
     prod-automation_prod-auto-inet:
         external: true

     ```

-6. **Track Pipeline Status:** Keep track of the pipeline status in a SQLite database for monitoring and reporting purposes.

-7. **Set Environment Variables:** Use the API endpoint to set environment variables for projects, ensuring smooth application execution without manual intervention.
+7. **Set Environment Variables:** Use the API endpoint /vault/{project_name} to set environment variables for projects, ensuring smooth application execution without manual intervention.

+    * Send this as a json payload to the endpoint above to set your vault secrets.

+    ```json
+    {
+    "DATABASE_URL": "postgresql://user:password@localhost/dbname",
+    "API_KEY": "abc123",
+    }
+    ```

 8. **Automate Build Triggers:** Trigger builds automatically when a webhook event is received, with the necessary environment variables pre-configured for seamless deployment.

+   * Go to your github repository > settings > webhook and point the webhook to http(s)://<YOUR-DNS/PUBLIC-IP/webhook>.
+   * Set your webhook secret.
+   * make sure you use application/json.

+9. **Track Pipeline Status:** Keep track of the pipeline status in /status/{project_name} for monitoring and reporting purposes.

 ## Experience the Magic

 * **Push Code Changes:** Simply push your code changes to your GitHub repository.